Vishwajeetbamane/passwordgenerator/README.md

-We will make another integer variable that will take the length of the password. length = int(input("Enter the length of password:\n"))
+We will make another integer variable that will take the length of the password. length = int(input("Enter the length of password:\n")) The maximum length of password it can create is 94 because there are only 94 elements we are using here that variable elements is handling.
+So of max length crosses it will quit automatically.
+See the statement here:
+  if length >= 94:
+	print("Max length crossed.")
+	quit()

 Then will make four variables for four diffrent groups of different elements that is lowercase and uppercase alphabets,punctuations and numbers. s1 = list(string.ascii_lowercase) s2 = list(string.ascii_uppercase)